 Dividends can be a very valuable part of your investment portfolio.
 They can reduce your overall portfolio risk, increase your profits, and offer tax advantages.

-Well, that’s the power of compound interest, and this is why dividend stocks are such a good bet — especially dividend growth stocks.
 But what are dividends?
-And how can they help you achieve that investment dream of financial independence?
+And how can they help you achieve your dream of financial independence?

-Read on to see the efficacy and efficiency of how dividends work, and how they can become the most important part of your investment strategy.
+Read on to see the efficacy and efficiency of how dividends work, and how they can become an important part of your investment strategy.

 Dividends are payments made by a company to its shareholders, usually quarterly, but sometimes monthly.
-They are a distribution of the company’s profits to the shareholders or investors, to reward them for supporting the company.
-Kind of like a bonus!
+They are a distribution of the company's profits to the shareholders or investors.

-Dividends are not guaranteed, however, and are always at the whim of the board of trustees.
-A company can suspend or cut its dividend at any time, as many did during the Covid-19 pandemic.
+Yields are not guaranteed, however, and are always at the whim of the board of trustees.
+A company can suspend or cut its payout at any time, as many did during the Covid-19 pandemic.

-Here’s how dividends work: let’s say you own 10,000 stocks in a company that pays out a cash dividend of 5 cents per month.
-That means you would be receiving an income of $500 per month from that dividend payout.
+let's say you buy 1,000 shares of XYZ company, and its paying out a cash dividend of .25 cents per share per month.
+That means you would be receiving an income of $250 per month from that dividend payout.